bookcicle/bookcicle_editor/README.md

 ## Customization

-The editor is fully customizable and integrates deeply with **Material UI**.
-You can adjust the themes, colors, and typography to fit your project's needs.
+The editor is fully customizable and integrates deeply with **Material UI** and **TipTap**.
+You can adjust the themes, colors, and typography to fit your project's needs, as well as extend the editor's functionality with TipTap extensions.

 To modify the theme:

-1. Open `src/theme.js` or your theme configuration file.
+1. Open your theme configuration file.
 2. Customize the palette, typography, and component styles as needed.

 ### Folder Structure